 If the owner spouse's personal efforts contribute to the success of the entity, causing its value to increase, shouldn't that increased value accrue to the benefit of both spouses?
 The inception of title rule suggests the owner's interest (even if the increase in value is due to the owner's time, talent and labor) remains separate property, but that the other spouse may have a claim for reimbursement.
+In Texas, see Jensen, supra, and Tex.
+Fam.
+Code §§ 3.401-3.410.
 Other states may credit the other spouse with a community ownership interest.
-See Schoenblum, at 10-66.
+See Schoenblum, supra, at 10:21[A][11].